 For more information including pricing, please contact Owen Dance.

-There are three ways you can calculate the Check Digit:
+There are two things you can do to calculate the Check Digit:

 - Go to the GS1 global website's Check Digit Calculator, where you can use the calculator or follow the instructions to manually calculate the Check Digit.